NCAA Women's Div. II Basketball Tournament Glance

 North Georgia-Wingate winner vs. Anderson (SC)-Carson-Newman winner, 7 p.m.

-West Texas A&M-Angelo State winner vs. Colorado Mesa-Texas A&M Commerce-Lubbock Christian-Tarleton State winner, TBA
+West Texas A&M-Angelo State winner vs. Colorado Mesa-Lubbock Christian-Tarleton State winner, TBA

-Northwest Nazarene-Alaska-Anchorage winner vs. UC San Diego-Dominican (Cal.)-Azusa Pacific-Cal Poly Pomona winner, 10 p.m.
+Northwest Nazarene-Alaska-Anchorage winner vs. UC San Diego-Azusa Pacific-Cal Poly Pomona winner, 10 p.m.

 |Quarterfinals